 In 2010 Cervélo launched the R5ca: 100 grams lighter than the nearest competitor, and 30% stiffer (Tour magazine, Nov.
 2011).
 The R5ca showcased our Project California development process and was the outcome of our reality-based test protocols.
-It proved itself less than two years after its launch with a 1st place victory at the 2012 Giro d’Italia.
+It proved itself less than two years after its launch with Ryder Hesjedal’s victory at the 2012 Giro d’Italia.
 We followed that up with the original Rca in 2012.
 This new frame weighed in at 667 grams and maintained the stiffness levels of its predecessor.
 It also introduced our CASE method: our Concurrent Aero & Structural Engineering (CASE) approach which brought our Toronto and California teams together in a cross-disciplinary process.

 This design process involved two steps: first, we performed a cross-disciplinary parametric design study to determine the sensitivity of aero, stiffness, comfort and weight to the systematic dimensional variation of 15 different design areas of the frame.
 This involved creating 93 different frame shapes and running 279 FEA analyses.
 Then, with optimum aero, stiffness, comfort and weight goals firmly in our sights, we began an iterative design process to engineer the first Rca frame shapes.
 This process is a cycle: design, virtually test, redesign, test again.
 With each iteration, the new design comes closer and closer to the goals, step by step.
 We used this same process to improve on the original Rca, and launched a new frame in 2014.

 Bicycle engineering and composites are highly dynamic fields.
 In the two years between the original and the new Rca frames our engineering team researched many new materials and techniques, allowing for new possibilities in structural engineering.
 We revisited some of the key engineering innovations that made the Rca such a spectacular project in the first place, and worked to make them even better.